wp-plugins/twitter-image-host/readme.txt

 == Changelog ==

 = 0.5 =
- * Implemented a widget and shortcode to display uploaded images (see documentation)
+ * Implemented a widget, shortcode and standalone PHP function to display uploaded images (see documentation)
  * Implemented loop-style template tags to create custom pages for displaying entries

 = 0.4.4 =